Panhale Kaji (Panhale Kazi)

-Creation of these caves started approximately at the 3rd century AD, in time when influential merchants were spreading the teaching of Buddha in India.
+Creation of these caves started approximately in the 3rd century AD, at a time when influential merchants were spreading the teaching of Buddha in India.
 Many large temples appeared near ancient trade routes.
-Panhale Kaji was one of such temple complexes, located at busy route from inland to Dabhol – one of the most important port cities at Arabian Sea in these times.
+Panhale Kaji was one of such temple complexes, located at the busy route from inland to Dabhol – one of the most important port cities in the Arabian Sea in these times.
 Dabhol has been marked even in maps of Ptolemy.

-Later, around the 10th – 11th century AD caves became a stronghold of small group of followers to Vajrayana sect (Tantric Buddhism).
-Some of the earlier caves, for example Cave 10, were adjusted for the worship of deities like Akshobhya and Mahachandaroshana.
-Interesting monument of art is five Budha sculptures, possibly representing Vajrasana Buddha – showing relatedness to iconography of late Ellora Buddhist Caves.
+Later, around the 10th – 11th century AD caves became a stronghold of a small group of followers to the Vajrayana sect (Tantric Buddhism).
+Some of the earlier caves, for example, Cave 10, were adjusted for the worship of deities like Akshobhya and Mahachandaroshana.
+An interesting monument of art is five Budha sculptures, possibly representing Vajrasana Buddha – showing relatedness to the iconography of late Ellora Buddhist Caves.

-In the 13th century caves were taken over by Naths, Hindu cult, adding artwork characteristing for their religion.
-Then, during the late Silahara period these caves were used for Ganapatya and Shiva worship.
+During the 13th century caves were taken over by Naths, a Hindu cult, adding artwork characteristic for their religion.
+Then, during the late Silahara period, these caves were used for Ganapatya and Shiva worship.